matheus-pereira/elric/website/versioned_docs/version-25.x/CLI.md

 ### `--init`

 Generate a basic configuration file.
-Based on your project, Jest will ask you a few questions that will help to generate a `jest.config.js` file with a short description for each option.
+Based on your project, elric will ask you a few questions that will help to generate a `elric.config.js` file with a short description for each option.

 ### `--json`